Modern immigration to the United Kingdom: Empire to Commonwealth

 Following the independence of Pakistan, Pakistani immigration to the United Kingdom increased, especially during the 1950s and 1960s.
 Many Pakistanis came to Britain following the turmoil during the partition of India and the subsequent independence of Pakistan.
 Among them were those who migrated to Pakistan upon displacement from India, and then emigrated to the UK, thus becoming secondary migrants.
 Migration was made easier as Pakistan was a member of the Commonwealth of Nations.

 Pakistanis were invited by employers to fill labour shortages which arose after the Second World War.
 As Commonwealth citizens, they were eligible for most British civic rights.
 They found employment in the textile industries of Lancashire and Yorkshire, manufacturing in the West Midlands, and car production and food processing industries of Luton and Slough.
 It was common for Pakistanis to work night shifts and unsociable hours.
 In addition, there was a stream of migrants from East Pakistan, now Bangladesh.
 In the 1970s, a large number of East African-Asians, most of whom already held British passports because they had been British subjects settled in the overseas colonies, entered the United Kingdom from Kenya and Uganda, particularly as a result of the expulsion of Asians from Uganda by Idi Amin in 1972.
 A majority of the Pakistani immigrants to UK trace their origin to Mirpur district in the region presently called Azad Kashmir.

-Restrictions against immigration from Commonwealth
+Restrictions on immigration from the Commonwealth

 Although the Committee recommended not to introduce restrictions, the Commonwealth Immigrants Act was passed in 1962 as a response to public sentiment that the new arrivals "should return to their own countries" and that "no more of them come to this country".
-Introducing the legislation to the House of Commons, the Conservative Home Secretary Rab Butler stated that:
+Introducing the legislation to the House of Commons, the Conservative Home Secretary Rab Butler stated:

 The justification for the control which is included in this Bill, which I shall describe in more detail in a few moments, is that a sizeable part of the entire population of the Earth is at present legally entitled to come and stay in this already densely populated country.
 It amounts altogether to one-quarter of the population of the globe and at present there are no factors visible which might lead us to expect a reversal or even a modification of the immigration trend.